ember-learn/ember-blog/content/ember-4-0-released.md

 for major releases to be splashy and full of new features, we think it is more important to reduce risks for our developers and the users that depend on them.

-Our hope is that that library maintainers across the JavaScript ecosystem will follow this pattern, which makes it easier for developers to keep up with security patches and bugfixes in their project's dependencies.
+Our hope is that library maintainers across the JavaScript ecosystem will follow this pattern, which makes it easier for developers to keep up with security patches and bugfixes in their project's dependencies.